KanBan – in 3 Minutes

 • It is not always clear who is working on what

-• Team always receives feedback late or unpredictably
+• The team always receives feedback late or unpredictably

 • Need for more cooperation and knowledge sharing (many islands with a lot of knowledge)